 There is a strong focus in this work on empowered spirituality – essentially helping people to feel they can relish, enjoy, nurture, and continue to develop their own deep and authentic spiritual connection to nature with or without continued support from me.

 Another strong emphasis of Place-based Spiritual Arts is on giving back.
 How do we support the natural world, the land, the animals, both domestic and wild, where we live?
-What do we need to do so we do not only take our own healing and inspiration from the land, but also work to conserve, preserve and support the needs of the earth outside our doors.
+What do we need to do so we do not only take our own healing and inspiration from the land, but also work to conserve, preserve and support the needs of others outside our doors.
 Place-based Spiritual Arts strives to be eco-centric in all aspects.
 It is a way of life.